nordin-johan/apace/README.md

 # apace
-Proof of work PHP MVC framework.
+Proof of work PHP MVC framework - written in 2014.

 ### Main features:
 - One core multiple applications structure with internal domainmapping